 In some cases an incident that is reported as a crime may not be included in the annual report.

-this degree of detail.
-Crimes are usually located Each of the following five standards must be met for an incident to be included in the annual report: by street and house numbers.
+Each of the following five standards must be met for an incident to be included in the annual report:

-- Made in Good Faith For an incident to be Reported to the Proper Authorities - The inci-1.
-4 included there must be a determination that dent must be reported to law enforcement the report is made in good faith.
-Supporting or a person who, according to the Clery Act, is defined as a Campus Security Authority. evidence makes this determination easy, but A person designated as a Campus Security such evidence is not always available.
-In such a case the credibility of the person making Authority includes more than individuals emthe report is considered.
-When the incident ploved by the college.
-The term is applied to is reported to us through a law enforcement any person who works for the College in a paid or volunteer status and has significant agency, we assume that this determination has responsibilities for student activities.
-For exalready been made. ample; teachers, student advisors are con-5.
-Not founded (unfounded) - If in the case of sidered Campus Security Authorities. - 2.
+- Reported to the Proper Authorities The incident must be reported to law enforcement or a person who, according to the Clery Act, is defined as a Campus Security Authority.
+A person designated as a Campus Security Authority includes more than individuals employed by the college.
+The term is applied to any person who works for the College in a paid or volunteer status and has significant responsibilities for student activities.
+For example; teachers, student advisors are considered Campus Security Authorities. - 2.
 If you are someone whom a student reasonably believes that he or she can report a crime to and expect that the matter will be addressed directly through your intervention or that you will contact law enforcement for a response, then you are Campus Security Authority.